Football in France: Championnat National 3

 The Championnat National 3 is the 5th division in French football and normally consists of 168 teams in 12 groups of 14 organised to align with the regional leagues.
 The twelve teams (both amateur and reserves of professional teams in higher divisions) that top their league are promoted to Championnat National 2.
 Relegation from Championnat National 3 is defined by both position in the group and the region the club belongs to.
 Normally, one club is relegated to each regional league that feeds that group.

 Lower divisions

 Some of regional leagues are organised and managed by the Ligue du Football Amateur.
 The LFA, under the watch of the French Football Federation, is responsible for administering and federating the actions of the regional and district leagues.

 Women's football

+Première Ligue

+The Première Ligue is the top league for women's football clubs in France.
+The Première Ligue is ranked the best league in Europe according to UEFA.
+The league was originally created in 1918 by Alice Milliat and ran for 12 successful seasons until women's football was banned in France.
+The league was refounded in 1974 and officially reinstated in 1975.

-Women's football in France consists of three divisions, Division 1 Féminine, Division 2 Féminine, and Division 3 Féminine.
-The D1 Féminine is the top league for women's association football clubs in France.
-It is the female equivalent to the men's Ligue 1 and is contested by 12 clubs.
-The league operates on a system of promotion and relegation with lower leagues and is governed by the French Football Federation, who resurrected the women's league in 1974.
+It is contested by 12 clubs.
+The league operates on a system of promotion and relegation with lower leagues and is governed by the French Football Federation.
+The league is known as D1 Arkema.
+Lyon has won the most league titles, with 18.

+Lower divisions

+Division 2 Féminine is the second-tier of French women's football, contested by 12 clubs.
+Relegation is to Division 3 Féminine, contested by 24 fully professional clubs split into two groups.
+The fourth level is Régional 1 Féminine.